Tommaso-Mattei/The-Variation-Attributes-a-Benchmark-for-Robust-Object-Detection-Models/README.md

 The Models predict folder contains the code used to get Faster R-CNN, YOLO11 and RT-DETR, pre-trained on Pascal VOC.
 It also contains the code for the pre-trained Faster R-CNN with COCO.
 To get YOLO11l and RT-DETRl it is advised to check Ultralytics very intutitive commands (https://docs.ultralytics.com/models/yolo11 ; https://docs.ultralytics.com/models/rtdetr).

+Inside the results/original_results folder, there are the results of the previously mentione models on the benchmark.